 But Jesus gently chided her and challenged her with the “one thing” principle–which Mary had apparently already discovered: “My dear Martha, you are so upset over all these details!
 There is really only one thing worth being concerned about.
 Mary has discovered it–and I won’t take it away from her” (See Luke 10:38-42, NLT).

 Jesus doesn’t explain the “one thing.”
 He doesn’t have to.
 We get His meaning.
-Hopefully, Martha did, too.
+Hopefully, Martha did too.
 Did Martha’s work not matter?
 Of course it did.
 But Mary chose the best part.
 Her priority–her focus–was on Jesus Himself.
+She wasn’t trying to accomplish more.
 Her joy–and need–in that relationship drove her to Jesus’ feet.
-If Martha’s focus had truly been on Jesus, would not the joy of serving Him with her gifts equal Mary’s desire to hear His teaching and the way Mary chose to honor Jesus?
+If Martha’s focus had truly been on Jesus, instead of trying to accomplish more, would not the joy of serving Him with her gifts equal Mary’s desire to hear His teaching and the way Mary chose to honor Jesus?

 If anything drives us other than our relationship with Jesus, we’re still probably in the process of learning.
 If anything matters to us more than Jesus, something needs rearranging.
 Personally, I’m so grateful for God’s patience!

 10 Ways to Accomplish More with Only One Thing

 But that “one thing” has some practical application.
 Keeping our singular focus on Jesus, how can we “accomplish” more by using the one thing principle?
 Here are some questions and suggestions to get you started.
 Some are general, others more specialized: